KodeyThomas/SpotifyBlue/README.md

 SpotifyBlue is a tweak that automatically launches Spotify when a Bluetooth device is connected

+This is a fully functional tweak along with a write-up on how everything works for new tweak developers

 ### Repo

 Available on [KodeyCodesStuff](https://kodeycodesstuff.tech/repo) repo